KarelZe/thesis/references/obsidian/chapters/👨‍🍳Pre-Processing.md

 - Discuss how previously unused data could be used.
 This maps to the notion of supervised and semi-supervised learning
 - Pseudo Labeling?
 - We assign sells the label `0` and buys the label `1`.
 This has the advantage that the calculation from the logloss doesn't require any mapping.
 Easy interpretation as probability.

+Adversarial validation can help balance training and testing sets, and improve the model performance on testing set.

+feature importance is used in adversarial validation to filter the most inconsistently distributed features sequentially.
+However, there is a trade-off for this method between the improvement of generalization performance and losing information by dropping features from the model.
+The proposed method in this paper can improve the generalization performance of the model to the testing set without losing information